Georgia Ranks 38th in the Nation for Child and Family Well-BeingPrint This Post

 Connect with us on Facebook.

-The Annie E. Casey Foundation creates a brighter future for the nation’s children by developing solutions to strengthen families, build paths to economic opportunity and transform struggling communities into safer and healthier places to live, work and grow.
-KIDS COUNT® is a registered trademark of the Annie E. Casey Foundation.
+The Annie E. Casey Foundation creates a brighter future for the nation’s children by developing solutions to strengthen families, build paths to economic opportunity and transform struggling communities into safer and healthier places to live, work, and grow.
+For more information, visit aecf.org.
+KIDS COUNT® is a registered trademark of The Annie E. Casey Foundation.